Ultrasound for prostate cancer

 Ultrasound technology may be used to monitor prostate size, tumor response or activity in other tissues.

 In detecting prostate cancer, your doctor might also recommend a transrectal ultrasound.
 During this exam, a small probe is inserted into the rectum and sound waves provide a picture of the prostate and measure its size.
 Images will reveal tumors, calcifications and any enlargement of the prostate.

 What is an ultrasound?

-Ultrasound can also be used to precisely locate the position of a tumor in order to guide a biopsy or aspiration procedure.
-For example, ultrasound may be used to mark out the boundaries of a tumor prior to its removal.
-It can also be used to administer cancer treatments.
+Because ultrasounds identify locations of abnormal tissue, they may also be used to pinpoint the position of a tumor in order to guide a biopsy or aspiration procedure.
+For example, an ultrasound may be used to mark out the boundaries of a tumor prior to its removal.
+It may also be used to administer cancer treatments.

 Ultrasound tests are often named for the body part they are being used to examine—a breast ultrasound or an abdominal ultrasound, for example.
 Ultrasounds are commonly used to explore tissue in the abdomen, breast, heart (cardiac ultrasound), pelvis, prostate, kidneys, testicle and thyroid.

 Ultrasounds are typically painless, but you may feel some discomfort if the transducer is pressed against your body.
 During the procedure, you will lie on a table next to the ultrasound scanner, which is attached to the transducer.